 top of page

-Updated: 5 days ago
+Updated: 11 hours ago

 "This is one of the best historic context statements that I think I've read because it allows us to look at things not myopically, but in terms of what happened.
 We can see the parallels [across] many communities who had to endure a lot of the same challenges that you have pointed out here... it's one of the very few historic context statements that do that." - Commissioner Diane Matsuda

-What Does Adoption Mean?
+What Does Adoption Mean for Our Community?

 Theatrical performance

 The history of Russian immigrants in San Francisco is now officially documented by the City.
-In 170 pages, we have an encapsulated view of how Russians influenced San Francisco's development and growth since the 19th century.
+In 170 pages, we have an encapsulated view of how Russians have influenced San Francisco's development and growth since the 19th century.

 Plaque